ATseanlee/ATseanlee/README.md

 ### ABOUT ME
-- 🔭 I’m currently learning ...
-Python, JAVA and CS.
+- 🔭 Programming Languages that I studied ...
+Python, JAVA and Javascript.
-- 🌱 I’m looking forward to ... being Data Scientis and engineer.
+- 🌱 I’m looking forward to ... being Developer related to data.
 - 📫 How to reach me: shseanlee1@gmail.com
 - 🖥️ BaekJoon Online Judge Stats